-As part of the Good Life Plan a major consideration will be what identified control measures are required to provide a smoke free environment during support time.
+As part of the Good Life Support Plan/R&V a major consideration will be what identified control measures are required to provide a smoke free environment during support time.

-- Supported people will be informed by staff, using various forms of communication, to advise them of Ark's policy on staff supporting them in a smoke free environment. - Asking supported people who smoke to refrain from smoking for 1 hour before a Support Worker is present, and thereafter during support time, should be the first course of action.
-However, this might not be the choice of the supported person, particularly where the support provided is for long periods of time, or is provided for up to 24 hours a day, 7 days a week.
+Supported people will be informed by staff, using various forms of communication, to advise them of Ark's policy on staff supporting them in a smoke free environment.

+Asking supported people who smoke to refrain from smoking for 1 hour before a support worker is present, and thereafter during support time, should be the first course of action.
+However, this might not be the choice of the supported person, particularly where the support provided is for long periods of time or is provided for up to 24 hours a day, 7 days a week.

 Appendix 1 has information on control measures that can be used to eliminate exposure to second hand smoke for Ark staff during support time.

+Appendix 2 has a series of question and answers relating to smoke free workplaces.

-Appendices 3 and 4 also have letters which can be shared with supported people, to alert them to Ark's policy and procedure, and to support discussion and agreement in relation to control measures. - Where a supported person is either unable to refrain from smoking for the timescales asked of them or is unwilling, then other means to prevent or reduce passive smoking by employees may have to be considered.
+Appendices 3 and 4 also have letters which can be shared with supported people, to alert them to Ark's policy and procedure, and to support discussion and agreement in relation to control measures.

+Where a supported person is either unable to stop smoking for the timescales asked of them or is unwilling, then other means to prevent or reduce passive smoking by employees may have to be considered.
 These will include the provision of extractor fans, smoking in another room and smoking outside.

-- The terms of this procedure also apply to the supported person's family and visitors, albeit ARK accepts that there are no circumstances where Ark can require a supported person's family or visitors to refrain from smoking during support time.
-The Key Team should use local knowledge or ask who smokes while visiting the supported person. - Staff must report all incidents where supported people do not comply with smoke free control measures to their manager and not enter areas where agreed controls have not been met by the supported person or others.
+The terms of this procedure also apply to the supported person's family and visitors.
+Ark accepts that there are no circumstances where Ark can require a supported person's family or visitors to stop smoking during support time.
+The support team should use local knowledge or ask who smokes while visiting the supported person.

+Staff must report all incidents where supported people do not comply with smoke free control measures to their manager and not enter areas where agreed controls have not been met by the supported person or others.